zirkelc/react-query-trcp-streaming/README.md

 When `sendMessage` is called:
 1. A `ReadableStream` is created (simulating an LLM API)
 2. The stream is `tee()`'d into two branches
-3. One branch feeds `consumeStream()` - a fire-and-forget background task that updates the message in memory
+3. One branch feeds `consumeStream()` - a fire-and-forget background task that updates the message in memory (simulating DB persistence)
 4. The other branch yields chunks directly to the client

 If the client disconnects, the background task continues.
 When `resumeMessage` is called:
 1. Client sends its current content